zeinmusarsaa/zeinsStartup/notes.md

 For the CSS startup assignment, I created multiple CSS pages as every one of the pages on my website will be changed and altered according to what it is.

 For my profile page, I added profile sections within my css code, using what I learned in class as well as what I learned through W3schools and other resources.
 I also looked for different ideas on CodePen and learned how to implement them.

+ For my other pages, I created their own css page, I have modified it accordingly and plan on changing some CSS elements in all my css pages to include updates to code, differences for each page, and other parts of CSS